Chart Color Schemes

 Health performance in Warwick Farm is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

 Warwick Farm faces significant health challenges based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are somewhat prevalent across all age groups but higher among older cohorts.
-Approximately 50% of Warwick Farm's total population (~3,331 people) has private health cover, compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Mortality rates and chronic condition prevalence are somewhat prevalent across all age groups but more so among older cohorts.
+Private health cover is relatively low at approximately 50% of the total population (~3,331 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.

-The most common conditions are mental health issues (7.1%) and arthritis (6.5%), with 73.6% reporting no medical ailments, compared to 74.6% in Greater Sydney.
-Health outcomes among the working-age population are typical.
-Seniors make up 15.0% of residents (1,007 people), with health outcomes presenting some challenges but ranking lower nationally than the broader population.
+The most common medical conditions are mental health issues affecting 7.1% of residents and arthritis impacting 6.5%.
+73.6% of residents declare themselves completely clear of medical ailments, compared to 74.6% across Greater Sydney.
+Health outcomes among the working-age population are broadly typical.
+The area has 15.1% of residents aged 65 and over (1,014 people).
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health